 - 1.1 The South Norfolk Village Clusters Housing Allocations document allocates housing sites in the South Norfolk village cluster settlements, sufficient to meet the minimum requirements set out in the Greater Norwich Local Plan (GNLP). - 1.2 Forty eight different clusters have been identified, based on primary school catchments (considered a useful proxy for social sustainability).
 The document will include sites for a minimum of 1,200 new homes (in addition to the 1,349 already committed) in the identified cluster areas. - 1.3 Local Plan documents are required to have undergone suitable community and stakeholder involvement in their preparation, as required by Regulation 18 of the Town and Country (Local Planning) (England) Regulations 2012.
-The details of who will be involved in the process of local plan document production, using different methods and at different stages, is set out in South Norfolk Council's Statement of Community Involvement (SCI), adopted in 2017 (with amendments in 2019,2020 and 2022). - 1.4 The Statement of Consultation details the programme of community and stakeholder consultation that has been carried out in the development of the South Norfolk Village Clusters Housing Allocations document. - 1.5 Regulation 22 of The Town and Country Planning (Local Planning) (England) Regulations 2012 specifies the supporting documents that need to be submitted to the Secretary of State alongside the proposed local plan.
-Regulation 22(c) refers to 'a statement setting out - (i) which bodies and persons the local planning authority invited to make representations under regulation 18, - (ii) how those bodies and persons were invited to make representations under regulation 18, - (iii) a summary of the main issues raised by the representations made pursuant to regulation 18, - (iv) how any representations made pursuant to regulation 18 have been taken into account, - (v) if representations were made pursuant to regulation 20, the number of representations made and a summary of the main issues raised in those representations; and - (vi) if no representations were made in regulation 20, that no such representations were made; - 1.6 This Statement of Consultation fulfils the requirements of Regulation 22(c).
-The Statement is in two parts: Part 1 (this document) deals with consultations undertaken as part of the GNLP, when allocating sites within South Norfolk's Village Clusters was still due to be undertaken through that Local Plan document.
-Part 2 details the later consultations that were undertaken by South
+The details of who will be involved in the process of local plan document production, using different methods and at different stages, is set out in South Norfolk Council's Statement of Community Involvement (SCI), adopted in 2017 (with amendments in 2019 and 2020). - 1.4 This Statement of Consultation details the programme of community and stakeholder consultation that has been carried out in the development of the South Norfolk Village Clusters Housing Allocations document. - 1.5 Regulation 22 of The Town and Country Planning (Local Planning) (England) Regulations 2012 specifies the supporting documents that need to be submitted to the Secretary of State alongside the proposed local plan.
+Regulation 22(c) refers to 'a statement setting out - - (i) which bodies and persons the local planning authority invited to make representations under regulation 18, - (ii) how those bodies and persons were invited to make representations under regulation 18, - (iii) a summary of the main issues raised by the representations made pursuant to regulation 18, - (iv) how any representations made pursuant to regulation 18 have been taken into account, - (v) if representations were made pursuant to regulation 20, the number of representations made and a summary of the main issues raised in those representations; and - (vi) if no representations were made in regulation 20, that no such representations were made;' - 1.6 This document fulfils the requirements of Regulation 22(c).
+The contents of this statement are set out in chronological order and the details of community and stakeholder activity are presented in two main sections: Identifying Sites & Issues and Consideration of Sites.
+For each exercise that is presented, the following information is provided: